While the state of Hawaii initially introduced state-sponsored retirement legislation in 2019, it did not pass.

 The bottom line: Stay informed and shop around for alternatives

 We may see a future in which Hawaii reintroduces a state-provided retirement program for approval.
-But if you’re looking forward to start a state-sponsored plan in the near future, you’ll need to explore other options.
-Take action now and start shopping around for ways to provide a much-needed retirement saving option for your employees.
+But if you’re looking forward to starting a state-sponsored plan in the near future, you’ll need to explore other options.
+Take action now and start shopping around for ways to provide a much-needed retirement-saving option for your employees.

 Low-cost 401(k) with transparent pricing

 Sign up for an affordable and easy-to-manage 401(k).

 We believe that everyone deserves access to a secure financial future, which is why we make it easy to provide a 401(k) to your employees.
 Human Interest offers a low-cost 401(k) with automated administration, built-in investment education, and integration with leading payroll providers.